cristianfalcone/ajo/cookbook.md

 Context in Ajo leverages JavaScript's prototype chain, creating a delicious layer cake of data:

 - Create your base context with `const MyContext = context(defaultValue)`.
-- Access the current context value in stateful components with `MyContext(this)`.
-- Access the current context value in stateless components with `MyContext()`.
+- Access the current context value in components with `MyContext()`.
-- Set a new context value with `MyContext(this, newValue)` in stateful components.
+- Set a new context value with `MyContext(newValue)` in stateful components.
 This creates a new "layer" in the prototype chain.
 - Child components inherit context from their parents but can override it without affecting their ancestors.
 - Each component tastes the most immediate flavor in its prototype chain.